kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 macOS / Linux:
 - python3 -m venv venv
 - source venv/bin/activate

-- Your terminal should display (venv) before continuing.
+Your terminal should display (venv) before continuing.

-2. Dependencies Not Loading
+### 2. Dependencies Not Loading
-- Install required libraries using the requirements file: pip install -r requirements.txt
+- Install required libraries using the requirements file: pip3 install -r requirements.txt

 Common errors:
-- ERROR: Could not open requirements file
+ERROR: Could not open requirements file:
-This means you are not in the project’s root directory.
+- This means you are not in the project’s root directory.

-- ModuleNotFoundError: No module named 'flask' Activate the virtual environment and reinstall dependencies: pip install -r requirements.txt
+ModuleNotFoundError: No module named 'flask':
+- Activate the virtual environment and reinstall dependencies: pip3 install -r requirements.txt

-3. Port Already in Use
+### 3. Port Already in Use
-- If Flask returns:
+If Flask returns:
-OSError: [Error 98] Address already in use
+   OSError: [Error 98] Address already in use:
-Change the port inside your main file: app.run(debug=True, port=5001)
+   - Change the port inside your main file: app.run(debug=True, port=5001)